"Sharing Our Stories"

 Alabama Bicentennial Cultural Initiatives,

-Salt and Pepper Music Series: The Story Alabama Blues and Americana Music.
-Held at The Mane Room, University of North Alabama, Florence.
-Produced by RadioVizions in collaboration with the Muscle Shoals Music Association, and the Department of Entertainment Industry, UNA, these performances feature Alabama's master artists of blues music in order to present the their influences on Americana music.
-The upcoming show, Thursday, January 25, 2018, 7:00 p.m. will feature the great Ralph "Soul" Jackson and tell the story of his contributions to Muscle Shoals Music.
-In the 1960s, Spooner Oldham produced Jackson for Atlantic Records at Fame Recording Studios.
+Salt and Pepper Music Series: The Story of Alabama Blues and Americana Music.
+Shows take place at The Mane Room, University of North Alabama, Florence.
+Produced by RadioVizions in collaboration with the Muscle Shoals Music Association, and the Department of Entertainment Industry, UNA, these performances feature Alabama's master artists of blues music in order to present their influences on Americana music.
+The upcoming show, Thursday, April 26, 2018, 7:00 p.m. will feature the Lil' Jimmy Reed and Travis Wammack.
 Tickets in advance $10 or pay $15 at the door.
 Students and Senior Citizens $5.
 Tickets are available at Counts Brothers Music, Underground Arts and Sound, and NuWay Vinyl.
 TICKETS ONLINE HERE

 Alabama Blues Masters: Tributes to artists who recorded at the Sound of Birmingham or performed at Fun Land.
 Planning in progress.....